Itineraries

 4. Lunch at Herbstreet in Grand Canal Dock

 Head over to Herbstreet, located in the vibrant Grand Canal Dock area, for a family-friendly lunch.
-Herbstreet is known for its fresh, locally sourced ingredients and great atmosphere.
 The menu offers something for everyone, with options like pancakes, salads, sandwiches, and hearty burgers.
 Kids will love the relaxed, scenic setting by the water, and there are plenty of kid-friendly options available.

 6. Dublin Zoo at Phoenix Park

-After lunch, head to Dublin Zoo in the beautiful Phoenix Park.
+Head to Dublin Zoo in the beautiful Phoenix Park.
 One of the oldest zoos in Europe, it has an impressive collection of animals and conservation projects.
 Kids will love seeing lions, giraffes, and elephants up close, and there are plenty of spots to relax with a snack or drink.
+Pop to the Meerkat Cafe for some lunch if you haven't grabbed any, and sit beside the adorable little meerkats!

 7. Bike Ride or Playground in Phoenix Park

-After exploring the zoo, rent bikes and cycle around the vast Phoenix Park, where you might spot some of the resident deer.
-Alternatively, stop by one of the park's playgrounds for a bit of fun before heading back to the city.
+If you have the energy after exploring the zoo, rent bikes and cycle around the vast Phoenix Park, where you might spot some of the resident deer!
+Alternatively, stop by one of the park's playgrounds for a bit of a run around before heading back to the city.

 8. Dinner at Krewe

 End your day with dinner at Krewe North or South, a New Orleans-inspired restaurant.
-Krewe offers a lively, family-friendly atmosphere and a menu that combines Cajun and Creole flavors with Irish ingredients.
-Kids and parents alike will enjoy the bold, comforting flavours.
-The welcoming vibe and unique dishes make Krewe an exciting place to dine!
+Krewe offers a lively, family-friendly atmosphere and a menu that combines Cajun and Creole flavours with Irish ingredients!
+Kids will love the mac and cheese!

 Three Day Itinerary for Exploring Dublin with Kids